zellzephyrun/zellzephyrun/README.md

 </p>

-<h3> My name is Henrique Cardoso de Santana, I'm from Brazil 🇧🇷 and an aspiring Junior Developer 💻 but studying programming in a daily basis. <br> You are free to check out my repos 📔, specially if you are a recruiter because I am open to work! 😄 <br><br> </h3>
+<h3> My name is Henrique Cardoso de Santana, I'm from Brazil 🇧🇷 and an aspiring Junior Developer 💻 but studying programming in a daily basis. <br> You are free to check out my repos 📔, specially if you are a recruiter because I am open to work and always trying to improve! 😄 <br><br> </h3>
 <h2> ABOUT ME: <br> </h2>
 <p> BIRTH: April 30th 2000, Salvador-Bahia-Brazil. <br> ETHNICITY: Black. <br> PRONOUNS: He/Him. <br> EDUCATION: Computer Science Major. (ongoing) <br> </p>